 - For the purposes of my work, most news and other commitments happen during East Coast business hours, so I have a pretty easy time staying on top of things

-- Given that we have a young son, it’s useful to be able to get some stuff done before he wakes up in the morning, or else I’d feel very behind
+- Given that we have two young kids, it’s useful to be able to get some stuff done before they wake up in the morning, or else I’d feel very behind; I almost feel like half of my productivity happens before 7AM

 There’s no denying that the West Coast has its advantages as well.
 Specifically, the much more laid back afternoons, because when it’s 2PM on the West Coast, it’s 5PM on the East Coast.
-That being said, I just don’t like the feeling of waking up and feeling like I’m already behind.
+That being said, I just don’t like waking up and feeling like I’m already behind.

 Of course this just reflects my personal situation.
 The whole world doesn’t revolve around the East Coast, but this is what works best for me, based on my circumstances.